Israel García (footballer, born 2004)

-Israel "Isra" García Montero (born 29 January 2004) is a Spanish footballer who plays as an attacking midfielder for AD Alcorcón.
+Israel "Isra" García Montero (born 29 January 2004) is a Spanish footballer who plays as an attacking midfielder for Linares Deportivo.

 Club career

 Born in Leganés, Community of Madrid, García played for CDF Lugo Fuenlabrada, Atlético Madrid and Rayo Vallecano as a youth, before joining AD Alcorcón's Juvenil side in August 2021.
 On 13 February 2022, before even appearing with the reserves, he made his professional debut by coming on as a second-half substitute for Borja Valle in a 0–2 Segunda División home loss against CD Tenerife.

+On 9 July 2024, García signed a two-year contract with Linares Deportivo in Segunda Federación.